rmuif/web/CONTRIBUTING.md

 ## Code of Conduct

-There is none.
 Use common sense when interacting with people in this project; there is nothing else to be said.

 ## Submitting an issue